 Outside of work, wildlife is my passion.
 I am a federally and State Licensed Wildlife Rehabilitator and am also licensed to work with Rabies Vector Species.
 I am also a member of the Coastal Conservation Association, Turtle Survival Alliance, The World Chelonian Trust, The Turtle and Tortoise Propagation Group and I have a seat with the North American Freshwater Turtle and Tortoise Working Group.
 Currently I am working with National Geographic using their “Crittercam” system to attach cameras on the shells of turtles in Southern New England to better understand animal behavior without the intervention of human presence.
 A couple of my studies have been published in various scientific journals and I am writing a book about Turtles in Connecticut.

 When I get some down time, I spend most of it playing with my daughter and taking her fishing.
 I have two dogs of my own, Oliver and Jack, two cats, Rick and Michonne (I’m a big Walking Dead Fan), and many fish and reptiles, especially turtles and tortoises.
-I am extremely passionate about my work and look forward to coming in every day to see what I can do to make the lives better of his furry patients and make sure BAH is delivering the best possible experience to our clients and patients.
+I am extremely passionate about my work and look forward to coming in every day to see what I can do to make the lives better of my furry patients and make sure BAH is delivering the best possible experience to our clients and patients.
 I always love meeting new people, so next time you’re in, come say hi!